Tenza/configurations/ArchLinux Installation/4 - Installations.md

 Steam default tray icon cannot be seen very well with a white taskbar, to replace it with the default icon use the following commands.
 First backup the current mono icon, and then copy the default icon with the same name.

 <pre>
-sudo mv /usr/share/pixmaps/steam_tray_mono.png  /usr/share/pixmaps/steam_tray_mono.png.bak
+mv /usr/share/pixmaps/steam_tray_mono.png  /usr/share/pixmaps/steam_tray_mono.png.bak
-sudo cp /usr/share/pixmaps/steam.png /usr/share/pixmaps/steam_tray_mono.png
+cp /usr/share/pixmaps/steam.png /usr/share/pixmaps/steam_tray_mono.png
 </pre>

 > These change might be lost once steam updates itself.